JuDFTteam/masci-tools/docs/source/user_guide/parser/hdf5_parser.rst

 To perform transformations a list of namedtuples (:py:class:`~masci_tools.io.parsers.hdf5.reader.Transformation` for general transformations; :py:class:`~masci_tools.io.parsers.hdf5.reader.AttribTransformation` for attribute transformations) can be defined.
 Each namedtuple takes the ``name`` of the transformation function and the positional (``args``), and keyword arguments (``kwargs``).
 Attribute transformations take the name of the attribute, whose value should be passed to the transformation in ``attrib_name``.

 For some transformation, e.g. :py:func:`~masci_tools.io.parsers.hdf5.transforms.get_all_child_datasets()`, the result will be a subdictionary in the ``datasets`` or ``attributes`` dictionary.
-If this is not desired The entry can include ``'unpack_dict': True``.
+If this is not desired the entry can include ``'unpack_dict': True``.
 With this all keys from the resulting dict will be extracted after all transformations and put into the root dictionary.